 Now, I am no academic.
 I am clueless about how the inner machinations of academic publishing work.
 But something tells me when academics are finding ways to work around the restrictions put in place to prevent access the research they are creating – well, that tells me something is not quite working with the current system.

-Academics work around the paywall by Clint Lalonde, unless otherwise expressly stated, is licensed under a Creative Commons Attribution 4.0 International License.
+Academics work around the paywall by Clint Lalonde is licensed under a Creative Commons Attribution 4.0 International License.